SaeedKokash/j-task-final/README.md

 # Jopacc backend task

-The IT Development team at JoPACC builds in-house tools that support the business teams and their operations.
-While we don't always write software, possessing skills in development and architectural design provides us with a unique outlook on other aspects of our work.
-Technical knowledge and experience are essential when designing, evaluating, and managing new technologies.

 We kindly request that you develop a Node.js application that implements a "maker-checker" workflow for creating documents.
 In this context, the "maker" initiates the document creation process, and the "checker" must approve the document or request revisions before finalizing